-- For basic, optional and enterprise units, this option applies to all insurable acres of a crop in the county. - For the whole-farm unit, this option applies to all insurable acres of the applicable crops in the county. - 16.
-The Unit Revenue Guarantee is determined by multiplying the crop per-acre revenue guarantee by the insured crop acreage, by your respective share. - 17.
+- For basic, optional and enterprise units, this option applies to all insurable acres of a crop in the county. - For the whole-farm unit, this option applies to all insurable acres of the applicable crops, in the county, except winter wheat. - 16.
+The Revenue Guarantee for the unit is determined by multiplying the crop per-acre revenue guarantee by the insured crop acreage, by your respective share. - 17.
 When whole-farm units are chosen, the coverage level percent will be the same for all corn, soybean, sunflower, canola, feed barley or spring wheat acres in the county.
 For example: it is possible to have one coverage level percent on corn and a different coverage level percent on another RA crop for Basic, Optional, and Enterprise units.
 However, only one per-acre revenue guarantee and coverage level percent is applicable for a whole-farm unit.
 (Reference item 5). - 18.
 Corn planted for the development or production of hybrid seed or for experimental purposes is not an insurable crop. - 19.
 Corn for silage is not an insurable crop.
 RA policy provisions provide coverage for grain varieties of insured corn acres.
 Any acreage that is planted to a silage variety is not insurable under the RA policy.
-If you later decide to harvest a grain variety as silage you must notify your crop insurance provider of your decision before harvest begins. - 20.
+If a producer later decides to harvest a grain variety as silage, the crop insurance provider must be notified of the decision before harvest begins. - 20.
 Application/Acreage Reports need to have line items by legal locations, FSA number, and percent of interest/share. - 21.
-If you select a whole-farm unit, you cannot select any other unit structure.
-You may select an enterprise unit for each crop or an enterprise unit for one crop and basic and/or optional units for the other crop.
-If you select an enterprise or whole-farm unit, you must report that selection by the sales closing date.
+If a producer selects a whole-farm unit, the producer cannot select any other unit structure for the spring crops.
+The producer can select a whole farm structure for the spring crops and chose a basic, optional, or enterprise unit for winter wheat.
+A producer may select an enterprise unit for each crop or an enterprise unit for one crop and basic and/or optional units for the other crop.
+If the producer selects an enterprise or whole-farm unit, the producer must report that selection by the sales closing date.
 Basic or optional units will be determined when the acreage is reported but may be adjusted or combined to reflect the actual unit structure when adjusting a loss. - 22.
-Notice of an expected loss of crop revenue must be submitted not later than forty-five (45) days after the date the fall harvest price is released for each crop if the unit production to count multiplied by the crop fall harvest price is less than the unit revenue guarantee. - 23.
-Indemnity payments will be made when the fall harvest price and production to count for the insured crop unit are determined.
-This determination will be made after harvest is completed and the crop fall harvest price is announced.
-Indemnity payments for producers choosing the whole-farm unit will be made if the revenue at harvest time from all insured RA crops is less than the whole-farm unit revenue guarantee. - 24.
+Notice of an expected loss of crop revenue must be submitted not later than forty-five (45) days after the date the fall harvest price is released for each crop if the production to count for the unit multiplied by the crop fall harvest price is less than the revenue guarantee. - 23.
+Indemnity payments will be made after the fall harvest price and production to count for the insured crop are determined.
+Indemnity payments for producers choosing the whole-farm unit will be made if the production to count multiplied by the fall harvest price from all insured RA crops is less than the whole-farm unit revenue guarantee. - 24.
 Replant payments will be based on the crop projected harvest price. - 25.
 The applicable RA price used to compute the per-acre revenue guarantee is used to compute the prevented or late planting payment.